'Stop doing the devil’s work' - Road Safety adopts hard-biting phrase to help prevent road crashes

 “Most drivers keep blaming the devil for their actions and inactions and we must all take advantage of the safety campaign to disabuse people’s mindsets.
 All Ghanaians must become advocates,” he said.

-Mr. Adonteng said a three-pronged approach of education, enforcement, and advocacy was being adopted and mentioned “vicious” enforcement in collaboration with the police, commending the efforts of the newly appointed.
+Mr Adonteng said a three-pronged approach of education, enforcement, and advocacy was being adopted, and mentioned “vicious” enforcement in collaboration with the police, commending the efforts of newly appointed.

 The Stay Alive campaign is a close collaboration with major partners including the Police, Fire, and the Ambulance Services, the Driver and Vehicle Licensing Authority, and also the various transport unions.